 Fact#3: Tweets with video attract 10X more engagement compared to Tweets without.

 Video has asserted its dominance over all social platforms.

 And, now more so than ever before, developing a strong video presence on prominent social platforms is critical to the success of your overall marketing activities.

-With 2020 around the corner, here are some best practices and tips to help you up your social video strategy:
+Here are some best practices and tips to help you up your social media video marketing strategy in 2021:

 B2B companies, particularly those that offer a more complex product or solution, naturally find it difficult to condense their offerings into 15 second time-frames.